omriza5/YoloService5Tech/README.md

 This is a FastAPI-based web service that performs object detection on uploaded images using the YOLOv8 model.
 The application analyzes images, detects objects, and stores prediction results in a SQLite database for later retrieval.

 > **Note:** Database queries are organized using the DAO (Data Access Object) pattern.
-All database access logic is encapsulated in the `db/dao/` directory for maintainability and separation of concerns.
+All database access logic is encapsulated in the `db/dao/` directory for maintainability and separation of concerns..

 ## Setup Instructions